Wolfrine/GrowthWebsite/README.md

 - Also includes detailed overview of SaaS application - GT Gurukul

+# Working pattern
+- Add next to do here - whatever is in mind
+- Share this md file with chat GPT and ask to summarize it in md format and update here
+- Create new chat for any new to do that is taken up
+- On completion of the to do, summarize and update here
+- Take a break and check for UX enhancements

 # Next To-Do for Growth Tutorials SaaS-based Application

+## Activity tracker
+- Count of active logged-in users in gt_aj_app via common component --  either via pre build firestore auth (if possible) or by saving info whenever login happens
+- Total users list to be showns to admin in gt_aj_register -- create a side menu for admin so that switch can be done between Institute list and Users list
+-

 ## Add News & Events Module
 - Develop a module to manage and display news and events related to the institute.